saisuryachandraprasad/test_docs/docs/Knowledge Base/job-postings-analytics-jpa-methodology.md

 Subsidiaries are generally rolled up into the parent company unless they operate as their own brand (for example, Walmart Canada).
 Some brands such as **TikTok** are mapped to the parent company **ByteDance Ltd**.
 Hospitals may remain separate where appropriate.

+> You can refer ***Industry Classification*** for detailed expiation ---- cross link TBD

 ## Education Level

 Lightcast assigns education requirements using a machine-learning model.
 A posting may receive multiple education tags if several levels are mentioned.
-Possible values includes
+Possible values include

 * High School/GED (General Educational Development)
 * Associate’s Degree